Kennington: Culture and community

 Kennington is within the Division bell zone for the Houses of Parliament.
 This means that, at least in theory, it is within eight minutes from the division lobbies of the Houses of Parliament.
 A large number of members of parliament and civil servants live within the area.
 An article in The Sunday Times described Kennington as "the politicians' enclave across the Thames from Westminster"; and The Times observed that "Kennington ... is the suburb that has featured the most in the MPs' expenses scandal.
 Hazel Blears and Alistair Darling are only two of the ministers with Kennington second homes".

 Kennington Road and Kennington Lane, south of Kennington Cross, could properly be described as the "shopping area" of Kennington.
 This area is identified as a "Local Centre" in the London Plan.
-There is a range of local shops, restaurants, cafés and estate agents, and there is a post office.
+There is a range of local shops, restaurants, cafés and estate agents, and a post office.
 There is a Tesco supermarket on Kennington Lane.

 The area has a number of pubs and some bars.
 There are two theatres in Kennington: the White Bear Theatre and the Oval House Theatre and the area has an active residents' association called the Kennington Association.
 The Friends of Kennington Park is a local organisation, involved with the promotion of Kennington Park as a valuable resource for the community.
-Kennington is also home of The Cinema Museum – a popular local venue for watching films and learning about the history of cinema.
+Kennington is also home to The Cinema Museum – a popular local venue for watching films and learning about the history of cinema.

-A weekly farmers' market takes place on a Saturday from about 10 am to 3 pm at St. Mark's Church opposite Oval tube station.
+A weekly farmers' market takes place on Saturdays from 10 am to 3 pm at St. Mark's Church opposite Oval tube station.

-The distillery of Beefeater Gin – the only premium gin still distilled in London – is situated in Montford Place, Kennington.
+The distillery of Beefeater Gin – the only premium gin still distilled in London – is situated in Montford Place.

 The City and Guilds of London Art School, one of the longest-established art colleges in the country, has been at Kennington Park Road since 1879.